AutoSens in Detroit has a number of activities spanning from November 16-19 2020.

 Day One: November 17 – Tutorial Day, Exhibition, Roundtable Discussions, Autonomous Vehicle Demonstrations and Technology Showcase and Drinks Reception

-Topics for these sessions include Modelling and Simulation, Showing that Autonomous Vehicles are Safe and Image Quality.
-If you would like to submit your interest to lead a tutorial, please contact our Production Team.
+Topics for these sessions include Modelling and Simulation, Showing that Autonomous Vehicles are Safe, CMOS and SPM basics and Image Quality.

 For access to the Tutorial Day, just book an “AutoSensLEARN” ticket – Book here.